joshnishikawa/Flicker/README.md

    Thomas O Fredericks, Eric Lowry, Jim Schimpf and Tom Harkaway
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
 VERSION LOG

-2.0.3 (current)
+1.0.4 (current)
+   - created a library.properties file
+   - made the version number semver compliant (1.0.4 is the first official release)
+   - moved source files into src/

+1.0.3
-  - Fixed a but that pushed the quiescent touchRead value above the offThreshold when using the ADC.
+  - Fixed a bug that pushed the quiescent touchRead value above the offThreshold when using the ADC.

-2.0.2
+1.0.2
   - Fine tuned ON and OFF thresholds for TouchSwitch and TouchVariable

-2.0.0
+1.0.0
   - Changed "Flicker" to "TouchSwitch" ("Flicker" deprecated but still works)
   - Added an option to LATCH the state of a TouchSwitch.
   - Added interval() (still useful even if noise reduction isn't time-based)